 Anyway, let’s now start taking a close look at the actual ingredients in Prime Test in a bit more detail.

-• Horny Goat Weed – As the name suggests, this ingredient is known for helping to increase libido.
-Also known as Barrenwort, it’s an extract that comes from a flowering plant.
-It has been linked with helping to improve male health, but there isn’t a great deal of scientific evidence linking it directly to increased testosterone levels.
-With that in mind, we would have preferred to see a more proven T boosting ingredient used in its place.
+• Horny Goat Weed – Also known as Barrenwort, this is an extract that comes from a flowering plant.
+It has been linked with helping with certain things, but there isn’t a great deal of scientific evidence behind the claims.
+With that in mind, we would have preferred to see a more popular ingredient used in its place.

 • Tongkat Ali – Also known as LongJack, this is an extract from a flowering plant which is native to Indonesia.
-It’s quite a common ingredient in testosterone booster supplements, but sadly we don’t rate it as one of the very best ingredients for this kind of supplement.
-Once again, we would have preferred to have seen a more proven ingredient used in its place.
+It’s quite a common ingredient in supplements like this, but sadly we don’t rate it as one of the very best ingredients for this kind of supplement.
+Once again, we would have preferred to have seen a more commonly used ingredient used in its place.

 • Orchic Substance – This is pretty disgusting inclusion in our opinion.
 It is an extract taken from bull’s testes, which means that this product is definitely not suitable for Vegans and Vegetarians.
-Again, there’s not much evidence suggesting that Orchic Substance can actually influence testosterone levels.
+Again, there’s not much evidence suggesting that Orchic Substance will actually have any positive effects.

-• Wild Yam – Also known as Dioscorea Villosa, this ingredient is sometimes used to relieve menopause symptoms.
-There are some suggestions that it could help to lead to balanced hormone levels, which is always a good thing.
+• Wild Yam – Also known as Dioscorea Villosa, this ingredient is sometimes used in female-focused supplements.
+There are some claims that it could help with some things.
 But Prime Labs could have certainly used a more proven ingredient in its place.

 • Sarsparilla – A plant extract which is also called Muira Puama.
-It has been used by some people to boost energy levels and potentially help with impotence.
-However, as with most of the other ingredients on this Prime Test list, there are some far more effective testosterone boosting ingredients that could have been used instead.
+However, as with most of the other ingredients on this Prime Test list, there are some far better ingredients that could have been used instead in our opinion.

 So, now that we’ve had a look at the Prime Test ingredients formula in full, it’s time to take a look at the substances the Prime Labs have failed to include in this formula.

-Yes, Prime Test does use a few good things such as Boron and Nettle Extract, but the simple fact of the matter is that there are too many proven testosterone boosting ingredients missing from this supplement.
+Yes, Prime Test does use a few things such as Boron and Nettle Extract, but the simple fact of the matter is that there are too many of our favorite ingredients missing from this supplement.

 Here are the main omissions: